Come Fly with Me

 Tupuxuara leonardii

-Large, blade-like crest sweeping back from the skull; sleek and prominent.45
+Large, blade-like crest sweeping back from the skull; sleek and prominent.45: Go to reference 45 at the end of the page

 Illustration of two Sinopterus pterosaurs near a lake with one clinging to a tree and the other in flight, both with large crests, in a prehistoric landscape with a volcano erupting in the background